arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 ### Submit a Training Job

 The ArangoGraphML Training Service is responsible for training a series of Graph Machine Learning Models using the data provided in the Training Specification.
 It assumes that the data has been featurized and is ready to be used for training.

-Given that we've ran a Featurization Job, we can create the Training Specification using the `feature_result` object returned from the Featurization Job:
+Given that you have run a Featurization Job, you can create the Training Specification using the `feature_result` object returned from the Featurization
+Job:

 ```py
 training_spec = {